zflcs/.github/profile/README.md

-## Kernel crates that can be used in mutiple OS in Rust
+## Kernel crates that can be used in mutiple Rust OSes

 <!--